purescript-polyform/polyform/README.md

 # purescript-polyform

-An attempt to build simple, composable form validation toolkit.
+An attempt to build simple, composable validation toolkit.

 ## Objectives